Finding peace – the special feature of Ramadan

 Seeking the night

-In the very beginning the Prophet (peace be on him) would seek laylatul-qadr in the first 10 days and then Jibreel came down and said to him that what you are seeking is ahead of you.
-So the Prophet make itikaf in the next 10 days.
+In the very beginning the Prophet (peace be on him) would seek laylatul-qadr in the first 10 nights and then Jibreel came down and said to him that what you are seeking is ahead of you.
+So the Prophet make itikaf in the next 10 nights.
 Then again Jibreel said what you are seeking is ahead of you.
 So the Prophet made itikaf in the last 10 nights.
 One night the Prophet (peace be on him) was about to tell the companions when laylatul-qadr is when some companions began to argue with each other, after which the Prophet (peace be on him) came to tell them that this information was lifted because of their conflicts and he didn’t know when it was anymore, but to seek it in the last 10 nights.
 So some scholars say that the peace here refers to this incident.
 The night should be spent in a peaceful way without arguments to avoid being deprived from the goodness and peace of the night.

-Some scholars also commented to say that one of the doors of Jannah is called ‘dar-us-salam’ so it is the home of peace and laylatyl-qadr is like Jannah for the believers who are worshipping Allah Almighty on earth.
+Some scholars also commented to say that one of the names of Jannah is called ‘dar-us-salam’ so it is the home of peace and laylatyl-qadr is like Jannah for the believers who are worshipping Allah Almighty on earth.
 It is like recreating the feeling of living in Jannah.
 This is not the only occasion we can do this.
 A hadith says that the Prophet (peace be on him) said that: ‘when you go across the gardens of Jannah, reap its fruits’.
 When the companions asked what were the gardens of Jannah the Prophet replied, the circles of dhikr, remembrance and knowledge.
+(Tirmidhi).
 They are from Jannah.
 You can combine the two and have a circle of knowledge, reminders and ibadat on laylatul-qadr such that it is a piece of Jannah.
-(Tirmidhi)

 The Prophet would seclude himself on the last 10 nights looking forward to laylatul-qadr.
 It is about re-connecting to Allah Almighty.